(815) 965-7665 Rockford, IL, USA

 #10-06 Antique pool balls are available as singles, or in full sets.
 Great for a wall display in an antique ball rack or as billiard room decorations.
 Old clay pool balls show age cracks and chips.
 Antique ivory pool balls show veins and lines.
 Some sets of pool balls are sold in original boxes as shown.

-#10-07 Rare set of Brunswick-Balke-Collender pins for use in the many varieties of "pin pool" as described in the rules for billiard games.
-Two darker pins are of ebony, one a taller "king" and the other a "queen."
-The other three are of lighter colored boxwood.
-Original packaging wrapper.
+#10-07 Rare set of pins for use in the many varieties of "pin pool" as described in the rules for billiard games.
+One darker pin and four of lighter color as specified in the rules for the various games.
+Original packaging.

 #10-08 Seldom seen rare style of wafer shaped chalk from the W. A. Spinks Company.
 Manufactured in the 1880s, still in the original box.
 Company name is stamped on each piece.